Tarsila do Amaral: Later career and death

 In 1931, Tarsila traveled to the Soviet Union.
 While there, she had exhibitions of her works in Moscow at the Museum of Occidental Art, and she traveled to various other cities and museums.
 Upon her return to Brazil in 1932, she became involved in the São Paulo Constitutional Revolt against the dictatorship in Brazil, led by Getúlio Vargas.
 Along with others who were seen as leftist, she was imprisoned for a month because her travels made her appear to be a communist sympathizer.

-The remainder of her career she focused on social themes.
+For the remainder of her career she focused on social themes.
 Representative of this period is the painting Segunda Classe (1931), which has impoverished Russian men, women and children as the subject matter.
 She also began writing a weekly arts and culture column for the Diario de São Paulo, which continued until 1952.

 In 1938, Tarsila finally settled permanently in São Paulo, where she spent the remainder of her career painting Brazilian people and landscapes.
 In 1950, she had an exhibition at Museum of Modern Art, São Paulo, where a reviewer called her "the most Brazilian of painters here, who represents the sun, birds, and youthful spirits of our developing country, as simple as the elements of our land and nature…".
 She died in São Paulo in 1973.
-Tarsila's life is a mark of the warm Brazilian character and an expression of it tropical exuberance."
+An article written by Carol Damian in Woman's Art Journal mentions that "Tarsila's life is a mark of the warm Brazilian character and an expression of its tropical exuberance."